JakubSkowron/scope_guard/README.md

 # scope_guard
 C++ scope guard, a way to run code at exit of current scope.
-The code is in public domain.
-Creates objcect which will call a function in its destructor.
+Creates object which will call a function in its destructor.
 Can be moved or cancelled.
+Public Domain.

 Basic usage: